UC Davis and UC ANR receive $10 million for water research and education; Bay Area children will be invited to learn about water's importance to life

 A new University of California Cooperative Extension program will teach Bay Area schoolchildren about water through hands-on activities.
 Funded by a $565,000 USDA National Institute of Food and Agriculture grant, the education program is part of a larger research project led by UC Davis Professor Isaya Kisekka, in partnership with multiple institutions and ecologists, to sustain irrigated agriculture while improving groundwater quantity and quality in the Southwest under a changing climate.

-Water Wizards, a UCCE-led youth project, will include opportunities for students of color to meet with diverse scientists and imagine career possibilities in science, technology, education and math (STEM).
+4-H Water Wizards, a UCCE-led, inquiry-based, water education project, will include opportunities for students of color to meet with diverse scientists and imagine career possibilities in science, technology, education and math (STEM).

 “As a grandparent myself, I'm proud to support the University of California Cooperative Extension's Water Wizards program,” said Nate Miley, Alameda County Board of Supervisors vice president.
 “This exciting, hands-on learning experience teaches students the importance of water conservation while encouraging good stewardship of our environment.”

-With Water Wizards, students will explore STEM solutions to water scarcity, water quality, and climate change.
+With 4-H Water Wizards, students will explore water scarcity, water quality and how they can be a catalyst for change.
 Students will also take a field trip to UC Agriculture and Natural Resources' Elkus Ranch Environmental Education Center in Half Moon Bay for hands-on learning.